versionone/VersionOne.SDK.Experimental/CONTRIBUTING.md

 Thankfully, adding API plugin support does not require a new build of the VersionOne application.
 Instead, it is as easy as:

-* Place `VersionOne.Web.Api.Plugins.Interfaces.dll` inside the `bin` folder of your installation.
+* Place `VersionOne.Web.Plugins.Interfaces.dll` inside the `bin` folder of your installation.
-* Place one ore more compiled plugins inside the `bin\Plugins` folder. -- *VersionOne makes available `VersionOne.Web.Api.Plugins.dll` with two translators which you can read more about below.*
+* Place one ore more compiled plugins inside the `bin\Plugins` folder. -- *VersionOne makes available `VersionOne.Web.Plugins.dll` with two translators which you can read more about below.*
 * Lastly, add an entry for the `ApiTranslatorFilterModule` to your `web.config` file in your VersionOne installation directory:

 ```xml